rstock-co/cias/README.md

 ## Allocation Table
 #### Next
-- Change header to include which wallets the allocation is for
-- add a row at top above table that sums up all the columns
-- Add another popup table that opens when you click on a member wallet, which displays all of their txns for the allocation table (to verify)
-- Add another column that has which chains they contributed with and their count in brackets
-- Add another column for wallets they contributied to with their counts in brackets

 #### To Do
 - for the vc investment moves (games for a living, etc) --> need a dropdown select of these moves, and a button that can generate an allocation for that move